rlannon/SINx86/doc/SIN Runtime Environment.md

 This document is to serve as a reference for the built-in runtime environment.
 Note that much of the SRE's functionality utilizes functions from the C standard library (such as `malloc` and `free`), which is why the SIN compiler requires a working copy of your C compiler of choice to create executables.
 A compiled copy of the SRE is not included in this project, but a copy of its source will be.

+## The Memory Allocation Management System (MAM)

+In SIN, memory management is typically done with the `alloc` and `free` keywords in combination with location specifiers like `dynamic`.
+Unlike C, these are done with *keywords* instead of library functions.
+However, this means that some library support is still required, even though it is not visible to the programmer.
+Rather, it is done automatically by SIN's memory management system, also called the Memory Allocation Manager, or MAM.

+For more information on the MAM, see [the appropriate document](Memory%20Allocation%20Manager.md).

 ## The SRE

 The SRE is divided into a series of modules, divided up by the role they serve in the library.
 All functions in the SRE are prefixed with `sinl_` to indicate they are a SIN language function.